Boyd Mill Place

 Over the years, Webster County's population has fluctuated, with various factors influencing migration patterns.
 Despite its small size and rural character, the county continues to be a close-knit community, rich in tradition and Southern heritage.
 Today, Webster County remains a largely agricultural area, with a strong emphasis on preserving its historical roots and natural resources.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Webster County, Georgia.
+This timeline provides a concise overview of the key events in the history of Webster County, Georgia.

 • 1832 - Webster County is created from parts of Lee and Stewart counties.